Unaimend/msb_gapseq_pipeline/README.md

 Here you can specify an `out_folder` where all the **produced files** will end up.
 If a **custom medium** should be used, specify a path  medium and set `use_medium` to true to use a custom medium.
 If you instead want to use the gapseq-predicted media just set `use_medium` to false, the pipeline will the automatically use the gs-predicted media.
+Further check if your mags end in `.fna` or change the ending to the appropriate value

 ### Subsetting the MAGs
 If for some reason you want to build models for a subset of your MAGs specify a path in the `keep_list` variable.
 If for example you just want to build models for $mag3$ and $mag4$.
 The keep file looks like this